Maryland Marijuana Laws

 • License growers with permission that meets all regulations established by the Commission to run in the state.
 Licensed growers may provide marijuana to processors, dispensaries, and independent testing laboratories registered with the Commission

-Maryland is yet to legalize recreational or adult-use marijuana.
-However, lawmakers passed House Bill 1 in the 2022 legislative session, which primarily includes the question of legalization of adult-use marijuana.
-It will allow Maryland voters to decide on the legality of recreational marijuana in the November 2022 Ballot.
-The referendum, popularly referred to as Question 4, asks voters if they favor the legalization of Marijuana for persons aged 21 years and older by July 1, 2023.
-If the ballot initiative is passed, Maryland would be the 20th state in the United States to legalize the use of recreational marijuana.
+The first step leading to the legalization of recreational marijuana in Maryland occurred when lawmakers passed House Bill 1 in the 2022 legislative session, which primarily includes the question of legalization of adult-use marijuana.
+It allowed Maryland voters to decide on the legality of recreational marijuana in the November 2022 ballot.
+The referendum, popularly referred to as Question 4, asked voters if they favor the legalization of marijuana for persons aged 21 years or older.
+After the ballot initiative passed, Maryland became the 20th state in the United States to legalize the use of recreational marijuana.

-House Bill 837 was also introduced, which requires specific regulations and procedures for adult-use marijuana by Natalie M. LaPrade Medical Medical Cannabis Commission if voters approve recreational marijuana in November.
-There would be a 7-month interval for the Commission to form regulations and policies and make adequate preparations for the use of recreational cannabis.
+House Bill 837 was also introduced, which requires specific regulations and procedures for adult-use marijuana by Natalie M. LaPrade Medical Medical Cannabis Commission.
+It stipulated a 7-month interval for the Commission to form regulations and policies and make adequate preparations for the use of recreational cannabis.
+This led to the legal sales of adult-use cannabis commencing in Maryland in July 2023.

 Can I Use Cannabis in Maryland?